Azaxis/learning-opentok-ios/README.md

 1. Download the [OpenTok iOS SDK] [1].

-2. Open the OpenTok-Getting-Started.xcodeproj file in Xcode.
+2. Locate the Getting-Started.xcodeproj file in the Getting Started directory of the learning-opentok-ios repo.
+Open that file in XCode.

 3. Include the OpenTok.framework in the list of frameworks used by the app.
-   From the OpenTok iOS SDK, you can drag the OpenTok.framework into the list of libraries in the Xcode project explorer for the app.
+   From the OpenTok iOS SDK, you can drag the OpenTok.framework file into the list of frameworks in the Xcode project explorer for the app.

 4. Copy the SampleConfig.h file to a Config.h file.